 As an Uber driver, the ATO sees you as self-employed.
-That means you have access to all the tax concessions available to small businesses, including the temporary full expensing of capital items available until 30 June 2022 (this will be extended to 30 June 2023 under the 2021-22 budget proposal).
+That means you have access to all the tax concessions available to small businesses, including the temporary full expensing of capital items available until 30 June 2023.
 That means you can immediately deduct the cost of any plant, tools or equipment you use in your business, including items such as computers and even motor vehicles irrespective of the cost (very handy for Uber drivers buying new or second hand cars).

 If you're an Uber driver, you must register for GST with the ATO and charge GST on all your fares, from the first dollar.
 You can also claim GST credits on your work-related purchases.
 You will need to submit a BAS form every quarter.